-diagnosed with thyroid cancer, and it was spreading.
-He received radiation doctors couldn't predict whether he'd think we should get married because in a year from now I could be sick or dead," he remembered.
+While in the service, John was diagnosed with thyroid cancer, and it was spreading.
+He received radiation and was medically discharged but doctors couldn't predict whether he'd live longer than another year.
+"I told that to my future wife.
+I said 'I don't think we should get married because in a year from now I could be sick or dead," he remembered.
 "And she said to me, 'It doesn't matter...
-I'll take care
+I'll take care of you."